 Contact us for a free consultation

 Our attorneys at Friedman, Levy, Goldfarb & Green have been representing New Yorkers for over 50 years.
-A personal injury attorney is standing by right now to handle your case.
+A personal injury attorney in NYC is standing by right now to handle your case.
 We are available 24/7 and work on a contingency-fee-basis, so there are no upfront costs.

 We look forward to advocating for you.